ashierj/superdemo/doc/api/groups.md

 ### Create Service Account User

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/407775) in GitLab 16.1.
+> - Ability to specify a username or name was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/144841) in GitLab 16.10.

 Creates a service account user.
 You can specify username and name.
 If you do not specify these attributes, the default name is `Service account user` and the username is automatically generated.